h4s4rd/stash/README.md

 # stash

-All files are found on the internet just by googling right.
+All files are found on the internet just by googling.

+I'm NOT the author!

-Summary
+## Summary

 | Subject        | Link                      | Description                                                             |
 | -------------  |:------------:             | -------------------------------------------------------:                |